johannesv/OOP1/README.md

 KSP Rocket scientist tools
 ====
-This is a schoom project
+This is a school project